My startup failed, and this is how it went down…

 It turns out we underestimated the complexity of the project, and overestimated our ability to complete it on a limited budget should, closer to launch, any complications arise.
-We thought we could wing it with our existing coding experience (2–3 non-formal years of Java, Objective-C, and XML between the two of us).
-We shirked on paying for programming because we thought ourselves experts enough, and what ended up happening was that we spent everything we could have spent on polishing the product itself on marketing instead, under the assumption that we could finish whatever tasks remained effectively ourselves.
+We thought we could wing it with our existing coding experience (2–3 non-formal years of Java and Objective-C between the two of us).
+We shirked on paying for programming because we thought ourselves experts enough, and what ended up happening was that we spent everything we could have spent on polishing the product itself on videography instead, under the assumption that we could finish whatever tasks remained effectively ourselves.

 5) Choice-supportive bias.
 When you choose something, you tend to feel positive about it, even if the choice has flaws.
 You think that your dog is awesome — even if it bites people every once in a while — and that other dogs are stupid, since they’re not yours.